JasonLocklin/Dissertation/General/Introduction.md

 as prisms, that operates primarily on the dorsal stream,from influencing areas in the ventral system responsible for higher level perceptual judgments.
-This thesis outlines three experiments (and a supplimental case study to the third experiment) chosen to examine this duality between the reactive, motor action system, and perceptual representation/awareness in neglect.
+This thesis outlines three experiments (and a supplemental case study to the third experiment) chosen to examine this duality between the reactive, motor action system, and perceptual representation/awareness in neglect.